Rheisen/bconf/README.md

 * Ability to get a safe map of configuration values from the `bconf.AppConfig` `ConfigMap()` function
   * (the configuration map will obfuscate values from fields with `Sensitive` parameter set to `true`)
 * Ability to reload field-sets and individual fields via the `bconf.AppConfig`
+* Ability to fill configuration structures with values from a `bconf.AppConfig`

 ### Limitations